Bus (computing): Implementation details

 However, this distinctionthat power is provided by the busis not the case in many avionic systems, where data connections such as ARINC 429, ARINC 629, MIL-STD-1553B (STANAG 3838), and EFABus (STANAG 3910) are commonly referred to as data buses or, sometimes, databuses.
 Such avionic data buses are usually characterized by having several Line Replaceable Items/Units (LRI/LRUs) connected to a common, shared media.
-They may, as with ARINC 429, be simplex, i.e. have a single source LRI/LRU or, as with ARINC 629, MIL-STD-1553B, and STANAG 3910, be duplex, allow all the connected LRI/LRUs to act, at different times (half duplex), as transmitters and receivers of data.
+They may, as with ARINC 429, be simplex, i.e., have a single source LRI/LRU or, as with ARINC 629, MIL-STD-1553B, and STANAG 3910, be duplex, allowing all the connected LRI/LRUs to act, at different times (half duplex), as transmitters and receivers of data.

-The frequency or the speed of a bus is measured in Hz such as MHz and determines how many clock cycles there are per second; there can be one or more data transfers per clock cycle.
-If there is a single transfer per clock cycle it is known as Single Data Rate (SDR), and if there are two transfers per clock cycle it is known as Double Data Rate (DDR) although the use of signaling other than SDR is uncommon outside of RAM.
-An example of this is PCIe which uses SDR.
-Within each data transfer there can be multiple bits of data.
-This is described as the width of a bus which is the number of bits the bus can transfer per clock cycle and can be synonymous with the number of physical electrical conductors the bus has if each conductor transfers one bit at a time.
+The frequency or the speed of a bus is measured in Hz, such as MHz, and determines how many clock cycles there are per second; there can be one or more data transfers per clock cycle.
+If there is a single transfer per clock cycle, it is known as Single Data Rate (SDR), and if there are two transfers per clock cycle, it is known as Double Data Rate (DDR), although the use of signaling other than SDR is uncommon outside of RAM.
+An example of this is PCIe, which uses SDR.
+Within each data transfer, there can be multiple bits of data.
+This is described as the width of a bus, which is the number of bits the bus can transfer per clock cycle and can be synonymous with the number of physical electrical conductors the bus has if each conductor transfers one bit at a time.
 The data rate in bits per second can be obtained by multiplying the number of bits per clock cycle times the frequency times the number of transfers per clock cycle.
 Alternatively a bus such as PCIe can use modulation or encoding such as PAM4 which groups 2 bits into symbols which are then transferred instead of the bits themselves, and allows for an increase in data transfer speed without increasing the frequency of the bus.
-The effective or real data transfer speed/rate may be lower due to the use of encoding that also allows for error correction such as 128/130b (b for bit) encoding.
+The effective or real data transfer speed/rate may be lower due to the use of encoding that also allows for error correction, such as 128/130b (b for bit) encoding.
 The data transfer speed is also known as the bandwidth.